 Over the past century, “Kili” has become a popular destination for globetrotting peak-baggers and adventure-seekers of all stripes—partially because it is so accessible.
-Most climbers make it to the top with no more gear than appropriate clothing, hiking boots, and willpower.
+Most climbers reach the summit with no more gear than appropriate clothing, hiking boots, and willpower.
 Nonetheless, the tallest freestanding peak in the world is nothing to scoff at.

-Here are 10 things you can do to prepare for a successful Kilimanjaro summit bid.
+Here are 10 things you can do to prepare for climbing Mount Kilimanjaro:

 1. Climb during the dry season.
 Kilimanjaro is technically climbable year-round, but it’s muddy and stormy during the two Tanzanian wet seasons: March through May and November to early December.
 Most climbers therefore opt for a summit bid between January and February or between June and October.
 For a combination of good conditions and fewer crowds, go during one of the seasonal transitions between wet and dry, or vice-versa—but know that you are gambling with the weather.